F-Zero GX: Development

-While Amusement Vision was responsible for most of the development, Miyamoto and Takaya Imamura of Nintendo EAD took on the role of producer and supervisor, respectively.
-Sega handled planning and execution and Nintendo was responsible for supervision of their product.
-Nagoshi was initially concerned about differences in opinion between the two companies, and mentioned "If Nintendo planned to hold our hands through development, I would have suggested they develop the game themselves.
+While Amusement Vision was responsible for most of the development, Miyamoto and Takaya Imamura of Nintendo EAD took on the roles of producer and supervisor.
+Sega handled planning and execution and Nintendo supervised.
+Nagoshi was initially concerned about differences in opinion, and said: "If Nintendo planned to hold our hands through development, I would have suggested they develop the game themselves.
 That way we could focus on a project which would reflect our studio's abilities.
 I figured that would cause a war, but I was told most of the responsibility would be left to us."

 F-Zero GX runs on an enhanced version of the engine used in Super Monkey Ball.
 Nagoshi focused on what he called its self-explanatory "interface" and "rhythm" to give the way the tracks are laid out a rhythmic feel.
-The game's soundtrack features an array of songs from rock and techno musical styles originally composed by the game music staff's Hidenori Shoji and Daiki Kasho.
-Shojii is known for his musical scores in Daytona USA 2 and Fighting Vipers 2, while Kasho worked on the Gran Turismo series.
+The soundtrack features rock and techno music composed by Hidenori Shoji and Daiki Kasho.
+Shojii had composed for Daytona USA 2 and Fighting Vipers 2, while Kasho worked on the Gran Turismo series.
 Kasho composed the character themes and their lyrics were by Alan Brey.
-Both Shoji and Kasho supervised the soundtrack's audio mastering.
+Shoji and Kasho supervised the audio mastering.

-Nintendo revealed the first footage of F-Zero GX at the Pre-E3 press conference on May 21, 2002.
-While it was known to exist several months prior, it had remained behind closed doors.
-In early March 2003, according to the official Nintendo website, F-Zero was delayed by two months.
-Via a live video conference call from Japan on July 7, Miyamoto, Nagoshi, and Imamura answered questions about the two F-Zero games.
-There, Miyamoto announced the Japanese version was finished and would soon be available to the public.
-Nagoshi mentioned that back at E3 2003, he was hoping that they would have that time to include a local area network (LAN) multiplayer mode, however they chose not to support this mode.
-The development team focused more on the single-player aspects, and a LAN multiplayer mode would distract greatly.
-Imamura commented that even though he worked directly on F-Zero throughout its different incarnations, this time he took a "step back and was involved at kind of a producer level at looking over the game."
-Imamura added "hav[ing] worked on the F-Zero series, and seeing the results of the collaboration with Sega, I found myself at something of a loss as to how we can take the franchise further past F-Zero GX and AX."
+Nintendo revealed the first footage of F-Zero GX at the pre-E3 press conference on May 21, 2002.
+In March 2003, Nintendo announced that GX had been by delayed two months.
+Via a live video conference call from Japan on July 7, Miyamoto, Nagoshi, and Imamura answered questions about GX and AX.
+Miyamoto announced the Japanese version was finished and would soon be revealed.
+Nagoshi said the team had hoped to include a local area network (LAN) multiplayer mode, but had abanonded this to focus on the single-player mode.
+Imamura said that though he worked directly on previous F-Zero games, on GX and AX he worked more as a producer.
+He said he could not imagine how they could take the F-Zero franchise beyond GX and AX.